OmerMinhaj/Dataset-Project/README.md

 3. Next run the program cell by sell to form the visuals like charts and graphs, and the data I spliced
 4. Enjoy your run Ashen One!

+Another thing the project highlights is proper citationa along with ethical use of generative AI.
+This cant be stressed enough considering that a lot of the time you can finish these projects extremely quickly which somepletely disregarding any understanding

+You will find thorough explanation of each process throughout each notebook block and all references have been made at the end of the file.